 As you can see from the map above, there are four images to find along the Millionaire’s Walk.

-You will find this image on the right at Lentell Avenue.
+You will find this at Lentell Avenue.
 In fact, if you are beginning the walk at Lentell Avenue and you reach this Trail marker, you will need to turn around and look to your right.

 Below the plaque is one from the opposite end of the Walk.
-This is Arthur Streeton’s Point King, 1920.
+This is Point King, by Sir Arthur Streeton, 1920.

 If you’d like to follow this wonderful, and still growing, Artists’ Trail, you can download the official brochure here.

 And below is the end of the walk – or the beginning – the almost-hidden black gate that leads from the end of Lentell Avenue to the Millionaire’s Walk.

 - Now that you’ve seen the Mornington Peninsula, you must see the other side of Melbourne’s coastline: the Great Ocean Road and the 12 Apostles.
 Where to Stay on your Great Ocean Road Holiday?
 See my Ultimate Guide to Great Ocean Road Accommodation here.

 4 thoughts on “Millionaire’s Walk: Portsea Mansions on Port Phillip Bay”

 This looks like a lovely place to go.
 Thanks for sharing.
 I like seeing the artworks as well.